rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 used_by: []
 ```

-Obviously, you can use profiles for lots of other things, but assigning a static IP to a container, or using your own DHCP server as a source for an address are very common needs.
+You can use profiles for many other things, but assigning a static IP to a container, or by using your own DHCP server are common needs.

-To assign the macvlan profile to rockylinux-test-8 we need to do the following:
+To assign the macvlan profile to rockylinux-test-8 you need to do the following:

 ```
 lxc profile assign rockylinux-test-8 default,macvlan
 ```

-Let's also do the same thing for rockylinux-test-9:
+Do the same thing for rockylinux-test-9:

 ```
 lxc profile assign rockylinux-test-9 default,macvlan
 ```

-This simply says, we want the default profile, and then we want to apply the macvlan profile as well.
+This says, you want the default profile, and to apply the macvlan profile too.

 ## Rocky Linux macvlan